Harvest 2016 at Kettle Valley Winery

 As we finish off our 25th year, as the oldest single-owner winery on the Naramata Bench, we still remain dedicated to making and sharing great wines from BC grapes.
 Our family’s commitment is as strong as ever to farming full flavoured grapes and to winemaking that brings out the best of those flavours and subtleties.

-Whether you’ve known us for all of our years, or if we are just meeting you for the first time, we welcome you to climb aboard and join us, as we roll forward into our third decade and raise a glass to fine fruit, family and friends.
+Whether you’ve known us for all these years or are just coming on-board, thanks for your support and raise a glass to fine fruit, family and friends.

 – Bob Ferguson, Co-Founder and Wine Maker

 With abundant sunshine, cooling lake breezes, and an optimal temperature range, the Naramata Bench is one of the premier grape growing regions in Canada.
 The rolling hills and variable soils of the area create a range of microclimates and terroirs that an experienced grape grower can match to a wide variety of grape crops.

 It was because of these many qualities that we decided the Naramata Bench was where we were going to plant our vines, locate our winery, and raise our families.
 We were one of the early adopters of the Naramata Bench and were issued the third winery license for the area back in 1992.

 Working with the terroir of the area we have produced a wide range of Kettle Valley wines including red blends such as “Old Main Red,” and single varietals including Pinot Noir, Merlot, Cabernet Sauvignon, and Malbec.
 Whites have also done well in the Naramata terroir; our original Chardonnay has been joined by Pinot Gris, Gewurztraminer, Semillon and Sauvignon Blanc.